justusip/termimon/README.md

 ### Gameplay system
 - Actual damage dealt with by the enemies is dynamic and will be affected by a random percentage (e.g. +5% / -5%).
 - Buffs, debuffs, and critical rates will be implemented into the game.
 The effects of various buffs and debuffs are randomized.
-And the chances for critical hits will increasewith the critical rate of the character.
+And the chances for critical hits will     increase with the critical rate of the character.
 - A minimap will be provided to players to navigate around the void.
 - These features fulfill the requirement of Generation of random game sets or events.